 People who’ve had lung cancer can still get other cancers.
 Lung cancer survivors are at higher risk for getting another lung cancer, as well as some other types of cancer.
 Learn more in Second Cancers After Lung Cancer.

-It is normal to feel depressed, anxious, or worried when small cell lung cancer is a part of your life.
+It is normal to feel depressed, anxious, or worried when lung cancer is or has been a part of your life.
 Some people are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
 Learn more in Life After Cancer.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.